QJR-Herman-Molodyks/QJR/README.md

 Q-J-R SERVER 1.6 (2025-01-01)

-- Updated kernel to 6.0.0
+- Updated Server kernel to 6.0.0
 - Updated new user system

 6.0.0 (2025-01-01)